How much attention do you pay when you fit an extract fan?

 The problem with axial fans

-Most intermittent fans fitted by developers or contractors are axial fans – very often the type bought relatively cheaply from a builders merchant.
+Most intermittent fans fitted by developers or contractors are axial fans – these are your typical extract fans very often bought relatively cheaply from a builders merchant.

 Bathroom fans for example must achieve an extract rate of at least 15 litres/second under testing.
-A fan may be rated at, say, 21 litres/second, but this manufacturers performance is based on a fan extracting air directly through a 300mm wall.
+A fan may be rated at perhaps 21 litres/second, but this manufacturers performance is based on a fan extracting air directly through a 300mm wall.
 So fan-wall-exhaust.

 Before talking about fans, it is important to note that there may be other installation issues affecting fan performance.
 Any kinks or bends in ducting will severely affect airflow.
 We would always recommend rigid ducting for this reason especially for long runs.